-On the morning of our flight back home to Edmonton, my husband and I visited Père-Lachaise cemetery.
+On the morning of our flight back home from Paris, France, my husband and I visited Père-Lachaise Cemetery.
 We had decided to leave it to the last day of our trip, since it was just a short walk from our apartment in the 11th arrondissement.
 We arrived just as it opened, so there were very few people around.

-Of course, one of the most famous people to be buried here was Jim Morrison.
-But there are many others as well.
+Of course, Jim Morrison is one of the most famous celebrities buried at Père-Lachaise.
+But there are many other famous personalities here as well.
 So many, in fact, that there is a list at the entrance with a map of the cemetery:

 You may be able to see the reflection of a maintenance vehicle in the protective glass.
 It was here to scrub off all the lipstick kisses left by adoring fans.
 There were even smooch marks on the lips of the sculpture:

 While there were signs up asking visitors not to vandalize the grave, obviously people didn’t adhere to the request, and I imagine it requires frequent scrubbings.

 We then wanted to find Édith Piaf’s grave, as we became enamoured of her music after watching La Vie En Rose.
 It was a bit trickier to find.
 The cemetery isn’t laid out quite as logically or numerically as one might expect.
 In hindsight, we should have picked up a map.
 But we did end up finding Ms. Piaf’s grave, with a bit of help from a phone app my husband found:

 It was lovely to see fresh flowers that admirers had left, especially the roses.

 There were some really spectacular graves and crypts.
 I thought Dominique Vivant, Baron de Denon’s grave was especially beautiful, and the flowers in his hand were a lovely touch.
 Denon was a writer, artist, diplomat and archaeologist.
 He was also the first director appointed to the Louvre by Napoleon after the Egyptian campaign of 1798–1801.
 The Louvre named the Denon wing after him: